 - 1) For the NATIONS CUP (with B & A Levels of competition): The Announcer will say "Judges marks for penalties" and the penalty judges will display their marks for any penalties.
-(A yellow card with black numbers for Content Restriction violations and a white card with red numbers for displaying the number of drops) - 2) For the WORLD TECHNICAL BATON TWIRLING CHAMPIONSHIP (only): the Announcer will say "Judges marks for penalties" and the penalty judges will display the number of drops assessed on a white card with red numbers. - Those completing their performance and receiving their penalty marks will leave the floor and the next set of performers will take their position in front of the judges, and the Announcer will ask "Are the judges ready" and then say "Music".
-This procedure will continue until all sets are completed.

-NOTE: Judges scores are NOT displayed following each athlete's performance.
+(A yellow card with black numbers for Content Restriction violations and a white card with red numbers for displaying the number of drops) - 2) For the WORLD BATON TWIRLING CHAMPIONSHIP (only): the Announcer will say "Judges marks for penalties" and the penalty judges will display the number of drops assessed on a white card with red numbers and a yellow card with black numbers for any discipline that contains Content Restriction violations. - 3) Those completing their performance and receiving their penalty marks will leave the floor and the next set of performers will take their position in front of the judges, and the Announcer will ask "Are the judges ready" and then say "Music".
+This procedure will continue until all sets are completed. - 4) NOTE: Judges scores are NOT displayed following each athlete's performance.